 Decorating With Shiplap

 What makes shiplap, so incredibly popular these days is the rise of modern farmhouse style, which is driving demand for reclaimed wood interiors.
-Walls like these add character to homes — particularly to newly constructed spaces that lack decorative flourishes like crown molding found in much older houses.
+Walls like these add character to homes—particularly to newly constructed spaces that lack decorative flourishes like crown molding found in many older houses.

 "Many homeowners are willing to spend a small fortune for a feature wall made of authentic, reclaimed shiplap.
 For some people, the more weathered, the better," adds Mochelle.